RaphGL/Dotfiles/README.md

 ```sh
 $ ./dotfiles/.scripts/install.sh # Functional but there are still side effects if run more than once
 ```
-To install the packages needed and that I use run:
+To install the packages needed and that I use, run:
 ```sh
 $ sudo ./dotfiles/.scripts/pacin.sh # Installs dependencies and programs I use frequently
 $ ./dotfiles/.scripts/aurpacs.sh # Installs aur packages I use